SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 imports: [
     RouterModule.forChild([
         {
-            // path with dynamic param:
+            // path with a dynamic parameter:
             path: 'order/:orderCode',

-            // page label without param, starting with slash:
+            // page label without a parameter, starting with slash:
             data: { pageLabel: '/order' },

-            // those are needed to display slots and components from CMS:
+            // the following are needed to display slots and components from the CMS:
             component: PageLayoutComponent,
             canActivate: [CmsPageGuard]
         }